Together We Are Stronger

-The original Stratford Hospital opened in 1884 in an attractive Victorian building on the Alcester Road expanding in the first half of the 20th century into the Old Workhouse buildings on Arden Street.
-These were replaced by new buildings after the introduction of the National Health Service in 1948.
+Back in 1884 the first hospital was opened in an attractive Victorian building on the Alcester Road and later expanding into the Old Workhouse buildings on Arden Street, and after the introduction of the National Health Service (NHS) in 1948, these buildings were replaced by new ones.

 • Slide title